KMEW promoters sell 5.12 lakh shares, reduce holding to 51.56%

 *this image is generated using AI for illustrative purposes only.

-Designated persons of Knowledge Marine & Engineering Works sold a total of 5,12,820 equity shares through open market transactions on June 19, 2026.
-The sales were executed on the BSE by Whole-time Director Kanak Kewalramani and Chief Operational Officer Dinesh Kewalramani, who are part of the promoter group.
-The transactions were disclosed to the stock exchanges on June 21, 2026, in compliance with the SEBI (Prohibition of Insider Trading) Regulations, 2015.
+Promoters of Knowledge Marine & Engineering Works sold a total of 5,12,820 equity shares through open market transactions on June 19, 2026.
+The sales were executed by Whole-time Director Kanak Kewalramani and Chief Operational Officer Dinesh Kewalramani.
+The transactions were disclosed to the stock exchanges on June 23, 2026, in compliance with the SEBI (Substantial Acquisition of Shares and Takeovers) Regulations, 2011.

 Details of Share Sale